Page saved! You can go back to this later in your Diabetes and Me Close

 Blood sugar testing equipment and insulin pump handsets can also be affected by the cold so keep these at room temperature or if you are outside keep them in an inside pocket.

-It’s really important people with diabetes get their free NHS flu jab and Covid booster, to protect themselves from getting ill.
-This is because winter is when viruses circulate most and people living with diabetes are at a higher risk of complications associated with flu and Covid.
+It’s really important if you live with diabetes that you get your free NHS flu jab to protect yourself from getting ill.
+This is because winter is when viruses circulate most and people living with diabetes are at a higher risk of complications associated with flu.

-Getting both vaccines is the best way to protect yourself from getting flu and Covid.
-The NHS have more information on vaccinations and staying well this winter on their website.
+The NHS has more information on vaccinations and staying well this winter on their website.

 If you do get unwell you may find it more difficult to manage your blood sugars and keep them within range.
 Make sure you contact your healthcare team for advice and follow your sick day rules.